CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab2.1.md

     1. **Sample:** Sample solution.

-   **Note**: Items like Notebook, Environment, Data pipeline, etc. are available in multiple experiences as they are relevant in each of these experiences.
+   >**Note**: Items like Notebook, Environment, Data pipeline, etc. are available in multiple experiences as they are relevant in each of these experiences.

     # ![](../media/2-15.png)

 ### Task 7: Synapse Data Warehouse Experience

-1. Select **Fabric experience selector** icon (currently set to Data Science) on the bottom left of your screen.
+1. Select the **Fabric experience selector** icon (currently set to Data Science) on the bottom left of your screen.
 Fabric experience dialog opens.

 2. Select **Data Warehouse**.
 You will be navigated to the **Data Warehouse Home page**.
 Again, there are three sections.
 In the New section, notice the items.
 Notice Data Pipeline and Dataflow Gen2 are available here as well.